liyunze-coding/Twitch-task-overlay/README.md

 # Twitch Task List overlay

+I RELEASED A NEW TASK LIST, CHECK THAT ONE OUT INSTEAD [HERE](https://github.com/liyunze-coding/Chat-Task-Tic-Overlay)

 A simple task list overlay for co-working streamers on Twitch!
 Allows streamer and twitch chat to display their tasks on the overlay.